iel-amra/So_long/readme.md

 ### Installation

-_Below is an example of how you can instruct your audience on installing and setting up your app.
-This template doesn't rely on any external dependencies or services._

 1. Clone the repo
    ```sh
    git clone git@github.com:iel-amra/So_long.git
    ```
-3. Enter the So_long folder
+2. Enter the So_long folder
    ```
    cd So_long
    ```
-4. Compile the sources
+3. Compile the sources
    ```
    make
    ```